Learning The Major Arcana Cards: What Do They All Mean?

 The Lovers- #6

-When this card comes up in your reading, it means you are at a crossroads in your relationship and must consider all consequences of your choice.
+When the Lovers card comes up in your reading, it means you are at a crossroads in your relationship and must consider all the consequences of your choice.

 the lovers